5jt/dyalog-cookbook/manuscript/Appendix-01_Windows-environment-vars.md

 ### `HomeShare`

-This variable exists only of the users's data (documents, downloads, music...) live on a UNC path.
+This variable exists only of the user's data (documents, downloads, music...) live on a UNC path.
 See also [HomePath](#HomeShare).

 ### `LocalAppData`{#localappdata}